 starting points & pick up:

-You will be picked up in the morning at our pick up point.
-Then we drive up to the park entrance at approx. 2.800 m (9,186 ft), from where our way follows a path up to the refuge of Tungurahua on 3.800 m (12,467 ft) - this takes about 3 hours.
+You will be picked up in the late morning / lunch time at our pick up point.
+Then we drive up to the park entrance at approx. 2.800 m (9,186 ft), from where our way follows a path through a humid cloud forest up to the refuge of Tungurahua on 3.800 m (12,467 ft) - this takes about 3 - 4 hours.
 As per your needs you can hire a donkey for transportation of your luggage.

-Depending on group size and weather conditions we start the ascent to Tungurahua summit around 6 a.m.
+Depending on group size and weather conditions we start the ascent to Tungurahua summit around 5 a.m.
 After 4 - 5 hours you will reach the summit.
-The descent to the park entrance takes another 3 - 4 hours.
-On the way back you will enjoy lunch in a restaurant and you will get back to the starting point in the afternoon.
+The descent to the park entrance takes another 4 - 5 hours.
+Especially the way down is hard, as we go for 2.200 m of vertical elevation loss on only 7,5 km.
+You will get back to the starting point in the afternoon.

 our package includes: